-The objectives, as spelled out by the Editorial board of the newly emerging magazines are quite sublime, ennobling as well as triggering of and enlightening about the basic concepts and philosophy of knowlwdge Engineering among all the knowledge seekers on all the latest vital, pivotal and critical aspects of the profession in the field of ECE and its technology.
+The objectives, as spelled out by the Editorial board of the newly emerging magazines are quite sublime, ennobling as well as triggering of and enlightening about the basic concepts and philosophy of knowledge Engineering among all the knowledge seekers on all the latest vital, pivotal and critical aspects of the profession in the field of ECE and its technology.

-Being the Head of the Institution, I do have all the pleasure and purpose to hai and congratulate the head of the Dept., the faculty, staffs and students of the Dept for their keen and vigorous effort in widening the knowledge base.
+Being the Head of the Institution, I congratulate the head of the Dept., the faculty, staffs and students of the Dept for their keen and vigorous effort in widening the knowledge base.